RyanJamesCaldwell/ryanjamescaldwell/README.md

 ### Hi there 👋

 I'm Ryan, I'm a Senior Software Engineer at GitHub.
-I've been helping design and build the [Copilot Chat](https://github.com/features/copilot) backend since July 2023.
+I've been helping to design and build the [Copilot Chat](https://github.com/features/copilot) backend since July 2023.